The coincidence of the homologies of integral currents and of integral singular chains, via cosheaves: Variants of local Lipschitz contractibility

 for all $x,y \in X$.
 We say that $f$ is Lipschitz if $f$ is $L$-Lipschitz for some $L \ge 0$.
 The Lipschitz constant of $f$ is the minimum of all $L$ such that $f$ is $L$-Lipschitz, and is denoted by $\Lip(f)$.

 A map $f : X \to Y$ is said to be locally Lipschitz if for any $x \in X$, there exists an open set $U$ in $X$ containing $x$ such that the restriction $f |_U$ is Lipschitz.

-A map $f : X \to Y$ is called a {\it bi-Lipschitz} embedding, or simply, a bi-Lipschitz map if it satisfies
+A map $f : X \to Y$ is called a {\it bi-Lipschitz embedding} if it satisfies

-for all $x,x' \in X$ with some $L \ge 1$.
-If a bi-Lipschitz map is bijective, then we call it a {\it bi-Lipschitz homeomorphisms}.
-A locally bi-Lipschitz homeomorphism is a homeomorphism such that it and its inverse are locally Lipschitz.
+for all $x,x' \in X$ where $L \ge 1$ is some number.
+If a bi-Lipschitz map is bijective, then it is called a {\it bi-Lipschitz homeomorphism}.
+A {\it locally bi-Lipschitz homeomorphism} is a homeomorphism such that it and its inverse are locally Lipschitz.